gohugoio/hugo/content/hosting-and-deployment/hosting-on-bitbucket.md

 ---
-title: Hosting on Bitbucket
+title: Host on Bitbucket
-linktitle: Hosting on Bitbucket
+linktitle: Host on Bitbucket
 description: You can use Bitbucket in conjunction with Aerobatic to build, deploy, and host a Hugo website.
 date: 2017-02-04
 publishdate: 2017-02-04